Powering Positive Social Change through Art

 There are 16 CAT Institute fellows selected for each cohort — 8 artists of all disciplines and 8 community organizers/social service professionals/social activists/policy makers.
 Fellows are selected through a nomination, application, and interview process and are considered not only for their individual qualifications but also with respect to cohort, as a whole.

 The rigorous five-month curriculum includes training on partnership and survival strategies, mediation and conflict resolution, learning styles, teaching strategies, public relations, identifying funding sources, legal and liability issues in the arts and social services, assessment techniques and advocacy.
 Fellows are required to complete homework assignments of extensive reading and the development of lab teams.
-Please click here for a sample curriculum.

-The methods employed within the training include lectures, discussions, critical response to reading assignments, site visits, review of case studies, interactions with community, writing assignments, participating in interactive projects with demonstrations, and viewing performances.
+The methods employed within the training can include lectures, discussions, critical response to reading assignments, site visits, review of case studies, interactions with community, writing assignments, participating in interactive projects with demonstrations, and viewing performances.

 CAT Institute trainings are led by community arts practitioners who come with a broad range of experiences working with communities in a creative capacity.
 Recent CAT Institute faculty include Jane Ellen Ibur, Bill Cleveland, Renee Franklin, Sue Greenberg, Stefani Weeden-Smith, Shelly Goebl-Parker, Kathryn Bentley, Regina Martinez, Roseann Weiss, Liz Pund, and Lisa Harper-Chang as well as other CAT Institute alumni.